-HCDCP activities for the management of malaria, 2011-2016
+Activities for the management of malaria

-Since 2012, HCDCP has developed and continuously implements an Action Plan for the Management of Malaria.
+Since 2012, HCDCP has developed and continuously implements an Action Plan for the Management of Malaria, which was updated for the 2017 period.
 In addition, during summer 2015 the "National Action Plan for the Management of Malaria" of the Ministry of Health was published.
-According to these, a series of activities are implemented nationwide for the prevention and management of malaria, with the collaboration of national, regional and local $Page \mid 6$ authorities.
+According to these, a series of activities are implemented nationwide for the prevention and management of malaria, with the Page | 5 collaboration of national, regional and local authorities.
 These activities for the management of malaria include:

-Ι. Risk assessment for the re-emergence of malaria: All areas (Regions, Municipalities) are assigned a Risk Level from 0-3, taking into consideration the malaria cases reported since 2009, and other local risk factors (entomological, environmental and demographic data).
+١. Risk assessment for the re-emergence of malaria: All areas (Regions, Municipalities) are assigned a Risk Level from 0-3, taking into consideration the malaria cases reported since 2009, and other local risk factors (entomological, environmental and demographic data).
 The Risk Level defines the activities implemented in each area.

-Enhanced malaria surveillance and intervention activities: 11.
+Π. Enhanced malaria surveillance and intervention activities: